Sergey Ivanovich Gusev: Personality

 Trotsky wrote: "Among the party workers ...was a man named Gusev.
 He called himself an 'Old Bolshevik'...His special vocation is that of falsifying the history of the civil war, for which his main qualification is his apathetic cynicism."

 The French communist, Victor Serge, watched Gusev addressing a party meeting as the communist party was splitting in the late 1920s:

-Nadezhda Mandelstam, who met Gusev in 1930, said that she and her husband Osip Mandelstam joked afterwards about his 'Stony face' - "Only Soviet officials could make their faces turn to stone like this."
+Nadezhda Mandelstam, who met Gusev in 1930, said that she and her husband Osip Mandelstam joked afterwards about his 'Stony face' – "Only Soviet officials could make their faces turn to stone like this."

 Personal life and death

 Gusev's wife Feodosia, was a party member from 1902, who played an active part in the 1905 revolution, and worked for the Foreign Literature publishing house after the revolution.

-Their daughter, Elizaveta Drabkina (1901-1974), was born in Brussels, where she lived to the age of five.
+Their daughter, Elizaveta Drabkina (1901–1974), was born in Brussels, where she lived to the age of five.
 At the age of 16, she was secretary to Yakov Sverdlov, one of the most powerful men in Soviet Russia.
-In 1926, in contrast to her father, she joined the Trotskyite opposition, and was expelled from the CPSU in 1928.
+In 1926, in contrast to her father, she joined the Trotskyist opposition, and was expelled from the CPSU in 1928.
 She recanted in 1929, and was readmitted to the party, but was expelled again in August 1936, arrested in December, and sentenced to five years in the Gulag.
 After her release, she worked as an economist, but was rearrested in 1949.
 Rehabilitated in the mid-1950s, she published several novels based on her life.

 Gusev died on June 10, 1933, in Moscow, and his ashes were buried at the Kremlin Wall Necropolis.